nforgeio/neonKUBE/README.md

   `azure login`

 4. Run the command below to list your Azure subscriptions.
-Save the **Subscription ID** where you’ll be provisioning your NeonCluster to the credentials file.
+Save the **Subscription ID** where you’ll be provisioning your neonCLUSTER to the credentials file.

   `azure account list`